ossdhaval/mysite/source/while-coding/LXC-LXD-linux-containers-notes.md

 ```
 sudo ss -tulwn | grep LISTEN
 ```
-3) now you can send file from container
+3) now you can send file from container.
+Make sure that destination directory has permissions 777.
 ```
 scp gluudb-dump.sql dhaval@192.168.1.19:/home/dhaval/
 ```

 ### how to transfer from host to container